List of His Dark Materials and The Book of Dust characters: Marisa Coulter

 She is cruel and merciless at times, stopping at nothing to obtain what she wants.
 She is deceptive, full of grace and beauty, and uses these qualities to get her way.
 However, when she finds her daughter in peril at Bolvangar, she experiences a sudden realisation of intense maternal love and a wish to care for Lyra which outweighs her previous loyalty to the Church, and thereafter she goes to great lengths to shield her from the events around her.
 She dies alongside Asriel while killing Metatron, the regent of the Authority.

-In the unabridged audiobooks, Mrs Coulter is voiced by Alison Dowling; in the BBC Radio dramatisation she is voiced by Emma Fielding; in the film, The Golden Compass, she is played by Nicole Kidman while Erin Matthews voices her in the video game adaption.
+In the unabridged audiobooks, Mrs Coulter is voiced by Alison Dowling; in the 2003 BBC Radio dramatisation she is voiced by Emma Fielding.
+In the film, The Golden Compass, she is played by Nicole Kidman, while Erin Matthews voices her in the video game adaptation.
 For the Royal National Theatre production in 2003, Patricia Hodge created the role.
-Ruth Wilson plays the character in the His Dark Materials (TV series) (2019).
+Ruth Wilson plays the character in the 2019→2022 television series.